What is Osteopathy? Exploring This Holistic Manual Therapy for Healing

 The Principles of Osteopathy and Its Holistic Approach

-Osteopathy's principle may be summarised under four pillars:
+Osteopathy's principle can be summarised under these four pillars:

 1. Body as a Unit